Welcome to Lower Hudson PRISM's Invasives Strike Force EcoQuest Survey page!

 Do you love being outdoors and searching for interesting critters and plants in nature?
 Or maybe you love taking photos when you are out hiking or gardening?
 Or maybe you just love scavenger hunts!
 Our EcoQuest surveys allow you to become a part of the action and help us document invasive species in our region while having fun in the process!

-To help you build up your knowledge of invasive species in our region, we offer a monthly challenge which keys in on (a) focal invasive species (and sometimes a native plant counterpart).
+To help you build up your knowledge of invasive species in our region, we offer a monthly challenge that keys in on (a) focal invasive species (and sometimes a native plant counterpart).
 Each month, Lower Hudson PRISM staff will announce a new scavenger hunt-style challenge to find and document an invasive plant or animal (and/or their native counterpart!) by taking and sharing photos via iNaturalist.
-See below for this July's Hop to It! challenge, instructions and other past challenges.
+See below for this month's challenge, instructions, and other past challenges.
 While you do not have to join our specific project to participate in the challenge, we HIGHLY encourage you to do so.
-Search for us, Invasives Strike Force EcoQuest , on iNaturalist and join today to upload your photos directly to our project!
+Search for us, Invasives Strike Force EcoQuest , on iNaturalist, and join today to upload your photos directly to our project!
 Become an official member of our team today!

 I want in!
 How do I get started?